ridasaleem0/synthetic_data_generation_using_genai/README.md

 - The script saves the generated synthetic data for each synthesizer to separate CSV files (`synthetic_data_<synthesizer_name>.csv`) in the root directory.
 - Evaluation results and visualizations are displayed during script execution for each synthesizer.

+## Best Performing Model
+Rigorous training and experimentation ensured that the GaussianCopulaSynthesizer was effective in generating synthetic data that closely resembled the statistical patterns and dependencies observed in the mle_test_data.csv.
+It excelled in preserving the marginal distributions of individual variables while capturing the linear correlations between them using Gaussian copulas.
+This approach ensured that the synthetic data maintained the integrity of the original data structure, making it suitable for scenarios where maintaining data coherence and dependency relationships is critical.
+1. The temporal coherence of the synthetic data was assessed by verifying that the policy_end_date consistently follows the policy_start_date, thereby maintaining logical consistency in temporal ordering.
+2. A thorough comparison of statistical patterns was performed, focusing on key numerical variables such as sum_insured and square_foot_area.
+This comparison confirmed that the synthetic data closely mirrored the distributional characteristics observed in the original test data, indicating robustness in replicating statistical properties
+3. the coherence within each row of synthetic data was scrutinized, particularly concerning the alignment between construction_description and oed_construction_code.

 ## Additional Notes

 - Adjust parameters in the script (e.g., epochs for CTGANSynthesizer) as needed for your specific dataset and requirements.